This document is also available in this non-normative format: diff to previous version

 value is another object with a member for every node represented in the document.

-The default graph is stored under the @default
+The default graph is stored under the @default member, all other graphs are

 stored under their graph name.